tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/introduction.md

 **JSON conventions**

 - Property names are in snake_case (not camelCase or kebab-case).
-- Temporal values (dates and datetimes) are returned strings in a ISO 8601 similar format.
+- Temporal values (dates and datetimes) are returned as strings in a ISO 8601 similar format.
 Datetimes will include the time value (2020-08-12 02:12:33) while dates will include only the date (2020-08-12).
 [More details on date and datetimes](date-timezone).

 ## Code samples